dhruvan-vyas/last_try/README.md

 stay decides after style animation whether you want the `values on stream OR Not`. stay can be True or False, `(default stay = True)`. if you want to remove printed line. you can set `stay=False`.
-So, After style amimetion and interval time printed Line can be removes.<br>
+So, After style amimetion and delay time printed Line can be removes.<br>

 but some of the style `take No action on stay`,<br>
 whether it is `True OR False`. it works as it should be.<br>